“The All-in-One Event Calendar version has been updated to the new SaaS version. Enjoy your new journey.”

 What that means in practice is:

-- Your event data is not stored in your WordPress database, it is stored at Timely.
+Your event data is not stored in your WordPress database, it is stored at Timely.
 If the Timely service goes down, so does your calendar.
+If they delete your account, your events are deleted as well.

-- You embed the calendar on your WP site with embed code and all the events display in modal windows.
+You embed the calendar on your WP site with embed code and all the events display in modal pop up windows.
 It hardly qualifies as a true WP plugin any longer, in my opinion.

 Help me understand the advantage of this change.